SirjanaA/Jenkins-cap/README.md

 - docker build -t srzu/events-website:v2.0 .
 - docker push srzu/events-website:v2.0

-## Creating image using Jenkinsfile
+## Building Images with Jenkins
-- Signed into Jenkins using the public ip address: http://publicip:8080 and created an admin account (username: admin, password: 26214).
+- Signed into Jenkins using the public ip address: http://publicip:8080 and created an admin account (credentials can be provided)
+- Configured AWS credentials (access key and secret key) for the eruser102 account within Jenkins.
-- Added accesskey and secretskey for Jenkins to connect with AWS account (eruser102).
+- Added GitHub and Docker Hub access tokens to Jenkins.
-- Also, added github and Dockerhub tokens.
-- Created a repo in ECR private repositories names: jenkins.
+- Created a private ECR repository named jenkins.

-## Running groovy script
+## Running groovy script (Jenkinsfile)
-- For Jenkins to read the files another Dockerfile and .dockerignore was created under Jenkins-cap directory.
+- A new 'Dockerfile' and '.dockerignore' file were created in the root directory for Jenkins to access the application files.
-- Docker file path has been edited as: " COPY ./ECR/cpapp/events-api/ /app/ "
+- The Dockerfile's COPY instruction was modified: " COPY ./ECR/cpapp/events-api/ /app/ "
-- Made sure that docker was running by running docker ps -a
+- Ensured Docker was running using docker ps -a.
-- Run this command in EC2 : sudo usermod -aG docker $USER
+- Granted the current user Docker access on the EC2 instance: sudo usermod -aG docker $USER
-- Restart Jenkins and EC2 server
+- Restart Jenkins and the EC2 instance.
-- New pipeline script created from SCM (Git) -> branch */dev -> script path: Jenkinsfile
+- Created a new Jenkins pipeline from SCM (Git): https://github.com/SirjanaA/Jenkins-cap.git
+- branch */dev and script path: Jenkinsfile.
-- Build the pipeline and v1 image was created in jenkins repo in ECR.
+- Build the pipeline, creating a 'v1' image in the jenkins ECR repository.
-- Lastly, the changes were pushed to main branch.
+- Finally, the changes were merged into the main branch.

-## Commands to stop Docker
+## Stopping Docker Containers
-- docker images
+- docker images (List images)
-- docker ps -a
+- docker ps -a (List all containers)
-- docker stop <ContainerID>
+- docker stop <ContainerID> (Stop a specific container)
-- docker rm <ContainerID> --force
+- docker rm <ContainerID> --force (Remove a specific container)